josedamianm/AI_Server/readme.md

 4. Enable `Reusable`.
 Click `Generate key`.
 5. Add the key to the `tsauthkey` file.
 6. Make the file only readable by the user: `chmod 600 ~/.config/tsauthkey`

+## DNS

+You will need to add a CNAME record to your DNS for the domain you want to use.
+I am using Cloudflare, but you can use any DNS provider.
+The record should point to your server's public IP address.

 ## n8n